exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Returns: True if role was found and assigned to any of the agents false otherwise

 #### Parameters:
- -- role (string) â the unique identifier for the role within the domain appname -- appname (string) â the domain of the appname associated with the role -- agents (list of strings) â a list of a string of the domains of the agents you'd like to assign the role to
+ - role (string) -- the unique identifier for the role within the domain appname
+ - appname (string) -- the domain of the appname associated with the role
+ - agents (list of strings) -- a list of a string of the domains of the agents you'd like to assign the role to

 **Return type:** boolean